Nickoranteng/Heroes-of-Pymoli/README.md

 # Programming Languages

 * Pandas Library and the Jupyter Notebook.
+The code was sritten using python's jupyter notebook.
+* Libraries used were matplotlib, numpy, pandas and also sqlalchemy

+# Screen Shot

 ![Fantasy](https://user-images.githubusercontent.com/71161293/110712158-c4cdcd80-81ce-11eb-9b64-d6851507b4b1.png)